-Balance Sheet, or otherwise known as position statement, is a statement which shows the financial position of the company on a specific date.
-It lists all the ownership, i.e. assets and owings, i.e. liabilities of the company.
-Profit & Loss Account, on the other hand, also known as income statement is the account that shows the revenue earned and expenses sustained by the company, during the course of business, in a financial year.
+A balance sheet, or otherwise known as a position statement.
+It is a statement which shows the financial position of the company on a specific date.
+It lists all the Ownership, i.e. assets and Owings, i.e. liabilities of the company.
+A profit and loss account, on the other hand, is an account that shows the revenue earned and expenses sustained by the company, during the course of business, in a financial year.

 Content: Balance Sheet Vs Profit and Loss Account

 - Comparison Chart